What to Wear in the Okavango Delta – Botswana Style Guide

 1 Pair of Sunglasses

 Lastly, the sunnies.
-Pack the right pair, and you can take in the beauty of the Okavango Delta without squinting.
+You’ll need these, otherwise your eyes will suffer.
+Pack the right pair with UV protection and you can take in all of the beauty of the Okavango Delta without sunburning your eyes.

 What to Wear to Safari Activities in the Okavango Delta